 In all this, we provide an enabling environment for women who face multiple disadvantages to find their individual voice and be visible within a collective.
 This is important as HIV, despite all the scientific advances, continues to be highly stigmatised, disempowering individuals from participation or achieving their human rights.
 The women in our network are disproportionately affected and represent a diversity of identities.
 Many are from migrant backgrounds including the Caribbean, and East, Southern, and West African countries.

-We are grateful to our current funders, MAC Aids Fund, the National Lottery and African Health Policy Network (AHPN). .
+We are grateful to our current funders, MAC Aids Fund and Fast Track Communities of Practice.
+We are also grateful for past support from ViiV Healthcare, MIND, the National Lottery and African Health Policy Network (AHPN).

 We set up 4MNet to meet our priority of providing ourselves and our peers with psycho-social, perinatal support, as an essential part of our sexual and reproductive health and rights.
 This translates into positive outcomes for our babies, extended family and communities.

 Core funding especially is an ongoing challenge for small women's rights organisations like ours and your support will go a long way in diversifying our income and sustainability to enable us uphold our Sexual Reproductive Health and Rights throughout our life.Donate